 I personally use ExpressVPN, the fastest and most secure VPN available.
 Not only is it easy to install on any device, it comes with a risk-free 30-day money-back guarantee.
 Plus, if you're not 100% satisfied, you can always get a refund.
 ExpressVPN is currently also offering a whopping 3 extra months free on their annual plan!

 First, I will start the list with apps and services officially available in the US.
 And then, I will discuss a couple of options for the UK audience to stream PPV on FireStick.

-Don’t worry though, in the following section, I will show how to watch PPV fight on your Firestick from anywhere in the world.
+Don’t worry, though.
+In the following section, I will show how to watch a PPV fight on your FireStick from anywhere in the world.

 Showtime subscription starts at $10.99 per month.
 PPV events are priced based on different factors that I discussed above.

 In most cases, you are looking to pay $59.99 or $74.99 for a PPV event on Showtime.
 Of course, you would need Showtime official app on FireStick, which you can download using the guide below.

 Disney-owned ESPN+ also houses some of the PPV events throughout the year.
 If the upcoming much-talked fight is streaming on ESPN+, chances are, it might land up under the PPV bracket.